Accompanied by trumpets, cymbals and other instruments, they raised their voices in praise to the LORD. 2 Chronicals 5 v13

 The biblical harp was not heard in Israel for 2000 years, but has recently returned.
 Micah and Shoshanna Harrari made aliyah to Israel taking their harp making trade with them.
 When they researched harps, they discovered that the ten stringed harp of King David was considered a symbol of Israel.
 (Psalm 144 v9).

-They tell how a rabbi heard one of these instruments tuned to the ancient Hebrew mode and exclaimed that it was a fulfillment of prophecy.
+They tell how a rabbi heard one of these instruments tuned to the ancient Hebrew mode and exclaimed that it was a fulfilment of prophecy.
 The Talmud said that when the harp was sounded again in Jerusalem, Messiah would come.

 More detail of both types of harp and recordings can be found on their website.